 Due to the sheer power of these characters, their interactions with the main cast may occur either in a story's prologue or during its climax.
 In the latter case, The Reveal can also trigger a Plot Twist.

 Related to God in Human Form, Beneath the Mask (if they fake their real personality), Secret Identity, God Was My Copilot, Angel Unaware, King Incognito, Honest Axe and, if the beggar turns out to be a Wicked Witch, a Bitch in Sheep's Clothing.
 If the Secret Test fails, the trope overlaps with Bullying a Dragon and, consequently, Bolt of Divine Retribution, a curse, a Revenge by Proxy or a Fate Worse than Death.
 Compare Character Witness and Karmic Jackpot.
+Similar in spirit to Nice to the Waiter, although in that trope the inferior person can be exactly what they seem and it's a third person or the narrative itself approving of the superior person's charity.

 - Disney Ducks Comic Universe: